 We took on the Spring Farm trailhead along one of the 19th century carriage roads, which we rate as one of the best things to do in Ulster County.

-The beginning was a flat & easy walk through the forest before a gradual climb to the top of Bonticou Crag & Table Rock.
+The beginning was a flat & easy walk in our hiking shoes through the forest before a gradual climb to the top of Bonticou Crag & Table Rock.

 The views of the Hudson Valley were spectacular!
 Some of the leaves had started to change so we can imagine how stunning the mountains are in the fall.